makolath/NLP.HU/README.md

 raw data used for classification is available [here](https://drive.google.com/drive/folders/125RAHvCIHBR-jAUnIhqzWhdxh0mQ_fcv)

 ### Results
+##### Classifier
+All models were trained using Logistic Regression classifier

+The classified unit was constructed of 10 consecutive sentences
 ##### Countries used
 The following countries data was used
 * Albania